India, Taiwan need to join hands to fend off "expansion of autocracy": Taiwanese Envoy | Law-Order

 ''Last month alone, over 300 sorties were flown over the median line, a dramatic increase from preceding years while a long-standing tacit agreement existed between Taiwan and China on the Taiwan Strait median line,'' Ger said.

-''To be sure, given China's recent relentless incursions of the median line and other military provocations around Taiwan, it is a clear sign that China is attempting to routinize its action to wreck the long-term status quo across the Taiwan Strait,'' he said.
+''To be sure, given China's recent relentless incursions of the median line and other military provocations around Taiwan, it is a clear sign that China is attempting to routinise its action to wreck the long-term status quo across the Taiwan Strait,'' he alleged.

 Ger said China is attempting to undermine the fact that the Taiwan Strait is part of international waters, thus setting the stage for a ''new normal'' in the waterways.